stephanecopin/PreciseTime/README.md

 `PreciseTime` is completely documented via xcode documentation comment.

+# Compatibility

+Compatible with iOS 8.0, OSX 10.9, tvOS and watchOS.

 # Installation

 You can either add `PreciseTime` to your project (By manually copying the relevant files) or manage it via Carthage.
 To add it via Carthage, follow the instructions in the [Carthage repository readme](https://github.com/Carthage/Carthage).